 § 95118.
 Nitric Acid Production

-The operator of a facility who is required to report under section 95101 of this article, and who is not eligible for abbreviated reporting under section 95103(a), must comply with Subpart V of 40 CFR Part 98 (§§98.220 to 98.228) in reporting stationary combustion and process emissions and related data from nitric acid production to ARB, except as otherwise provided in this section.
+The operator of a facility who is required to report under section 95101 of this article, and who is not eligible for abbreviated reporting under section 95103(a), must comply with Subpart V of 40 CFR Part 98 (§§98.220 to 98.228) in reporting stationary combustion and process emissions and related data from nitric acid production to CARB, except as otherwise provided in this section.

 * * * *

 (d) Additional Product Data.
-The operator of a nitric acid manufacturing facility must report the annual production of nitric acid (HNO3) and calcium ammonium nitrate solution (short tons).
-Reporting the annual production of calcium ammonium nitrate solution is no longer required beginning in 2019 for reporting of 2018 data.
+The operator of a nitric acid manufacturing facility must report the annual production of nitric acid (HNO3) solution (short tons).

 (e) Site-Specific Emission Factor and Production Data.
-The operator of a nitric acid manufacturing facility that determines N₂O process emissions per the requirements 40 CFR §98.223(a)(1) that is subject to a compliance obligation under the Cap-and-Trade Regulation, must conduct performance tests for each nitric acid train as specified in 40 CFR §98.223(b)(1) at least twice per calendar year, with at least four months between testing events.
+The operator of a nitric acid manufacturing facility that determines N₂O process emissions per the requirements 40 CFR §98.223(a)(1) that is subject to a compliance obligation under the Cap-and-Invest Regulation, must conduct performance tests for each nitric acid train as specified in 40 CFR §98.223(b)(1) at least twice per calendar year, with at least four months between testing events.
 The results of each testing event for each nitric acid train shall be arithmetically averaged (non-weighted) to compute an annual average site-specific N₂O emission factor for each nitric acid train, and applied to equation V-1 of 40 CFR §98.223(c) to compute annual N₂O process emissions.
-The operator of a nitric acid manufacturing facility that determines N₂O process emissions per the requirements 40 CFR §98.223(a)(1), but is not subject to a compliance obligation under the Cap-and-Trade Regulation, must conduct performance tests for each nitric acid train as specified in 40 CFR §98.223(b)(1) at least once per calendar year.
+The operator of a nitric acid manufacturing facility that determines N₂O process emissions per the requirements 40 CFR §98.223(a)(1), but is not subject to a compliance obligation under the Cap-and-Invest Regulation, must conduct performance tests for each nitric acid train as specified in 40 CFR §98.223(b)(1) at least once per calendar year.

 Note: Authority cited: Sections 38510, 38530, 39600, 39601, 39607, 39607.4, and 41511, Health and Safety Code.
 Reference: Sections 38530, 39600 and 41511, Health and Safety Code.